top of page

 about topher

-He began writing for television in 2016, and has scripted five films for The Hallmark Channel.
+Topher began writing for television in 2016, and has scripted six films for The Hallmark Channel.
+He is a proud member of the Dramatist's Guild of America, and both the Canadian and American Writer's Guilds.

 bottom of page